N1ghtF1re/sea-battle/README.md

 Sea Battle
 --------------------
-Sea Battle - it's a console implementation of a popular game created by three students per pair as a laboratory work in Delphi
+Sea Battle - it's a console implementation of a popular game created by three students for a lesson as a laboratory work in Delphi

 Getting started
 --------------------